usnistgov/ndn-dpdk/iface/README.md

 In Go, **IFace** interface defines what methods a face must provide.
 Each lower layer implementation offers a `New` function that creates an instance that implements IFace interface.
-That instance should embed **BaseFace** struct that implements many methods required by IFace.
+That instance should embed **FaceBase** struct that implements many methods required by IFace.
 `Get` function retrieves an existing IFace by FaceId; `IterFaces` enumerates all faces.

 ## Receive Path